Gabrielito666/sqlite-express/README.md

 ```
 you should not stop the booleans to text either.
 The program understands that you want to convert them to text and saves them without any problems.

+Since version 3.0.5 the method returns a promise that is resolved with a true and rejected with an error.

 ## where constructor

 The last 3 methods (update, delete and select) have among their possible parameters the where.